-CDO researchers have identified the challenges and opportunities associated with the search for digital inclusion, a top priority of the Government of Canada, with digital inclusion and intelligent communities, emerging as two of the greatest opportunities of the 21st century.
-Digital innovation, which presents a variety of challenges, is absolutely key to the pursuit of inclusive economic growth.
-However, there are many groups being disadvantaged or marginalized by the pace and nature of innovation.
-These include workers being pushed into unemployment by technological change, whole regions (like the Canadian North and rural areas) that are being left behind, groups of people (Indigenous peoples, the disabled), and marginalized peoples within otherwise prosperous communities or regions.
-We summarize here the 'key takeaways' from this aspect of the research.
+DIGITAL INCLUSION IS A TOP PRIORITY of the Government of Canada.
+Alongside the challenges, CDO researchers have identified digital inclusion and intelligent communities as two of the greatest opportunities of the 21st century.
+Digital innovation, which presents a variety of challenges, is key to the pursuit of inclusive economic growth.
+However, many groups are being disadvantaged or marginalized by the pace and nature of innovation.
+These include workers being pushed into unemployment by technological change, whole regions (like the Canadian North and rural areas) that are being left behind, groups of people (Indigenous peoples, the disabled), and those who are marginalized within otherwise prosperous communities or regions.
+The 'key takeaways' from this aspect of the research can be summarized as follows:

 Is there a digital divide in Canada?
-The answer is clearly yes, but Theme IV researchers recognize the need to provide better definitions and to explain the concepts so that benchmarking and proper evaluations can be undertaken.
+The answer is clearly yes, but the researchers recognize the need to provide better definitions and to explain the concepts so that benchmarking and proper evaluations can be undertaken.